-Non-Revolving Credit Facility
+Non-Revolving Credit Facilities

 On March 28, 2018, the Company assumed a non-revolving credit facility in the amount of \$22 million and negotiated a \$7 million increase.
-This facility is due on March 27, 2020 and is available by way of BA's at the BA rate plus 175 bps or loans at an interest rate of prime plus 50 bps per annum.
-This facility is secured by the assets of one of the Acquired Properties.
-As at December 31, 2018, the Company has drawn \$29 million under this facility.
+This facility was due on March 27, 2020 and borrowings under this facility were available by way of loans at an interest rate of prime plus 50 bps and/or BAs at the BA rate plus 175 bps per annum.
+This facility was secured by the assets of one of the Acquired Properties.
+As at December 31, 2019, the Company had fully repaid this facility.